 - Render Preview: If this option is enabled, the instant movie is rendered after it is created and placed on the timeline.
 Rendering improves the frame rate of the movie for playback.

-When you create an Instant Movie, Adobe Premiere Elements combines all the clips into a single clip.
+When you create an Instant Movie, Premiere Elements Quick Editor combines all the clips into a single clip.
 You can break apart this combined clip if you want to edit or replace the individual clips.
 Use the Replace Clip command to quickly replace one clip with another without having to trim and edit the new clip to fit.
 Alternatively, change the effects or overlays applied to the clip.

-Because an Instant Movie is created using beat detect on the added music clip, changing the Audio clip may not produce a well-synced video.
+Because Instant Movie is created using beat detect on the added music clip, changing the Audio clip may not produce a well-synced video.